aisayo/Intro-to-React-and-Props/notes.md

 - allow for a default if prop is not provided
 - Need to add `defaultProps` to class => ```Class.defaultProps = { prop: value }```

+## Modular Code

+- Separation of Concerns to the extreme
+- Single responsibility principle
+- Readability + Eases debugging
+- DRY

 ## Good to know :thought_balloon:

 ```ReactDOM.render(<App />, document.getElementById('root'))```